CESNET/dp3/docs/howto/deploy-app.md

 - `GET /` for health
 - `/docs` for interactive endpoint reference
+- `dp3 sh entities | jq keys` to list the configured entity type names exposed by the running app (`dp3 sh entities` returns the full entity-type configuration map)
-- entity or attribute endpoints for spot checks against real data
+- `dp3 sh entity <ETYPE> <EID> master` or `dp3 sh entity <ETYPE> <EID> attr <ATTR> get` for spot checks against real data

+When you are working directly on the deployment host, prefer `<APPNAME>sh ...` because it already knows the production config directory.

 ### RabbitMQ management